 Pick Fonts for Clarity, Especially on Mobile

-Blue Atlas is happy to help you pick the right fonts for your logo and website, but for the moment we’re going to stick with some basic advice: Pick the font that’s easiest to read.
+Blue Atlas is happy to help you pick the right fonts for your logo and website through our website development services, but for the moment we’re going to stick with some basic advice: Pick the font that’s easiest to read.
 There!
 That’s all you need to do.
 Font clarity is more important than ever before, especially considering how many people will be looking at your sites from mobile screens.
 This is one reason we’re seeing everyone move from “cutesy” or cartoony fonts to more serious, unaffected font styles that focus on readability above all – even when it comes to logos.

 Make Sure Your Headers and Content are Clear and Consistent